-- (1) To review and approve, or, in the absence of approved proposals, to prescribe the cryptoprinciples incorporated or to be incorporated in any telecommunications equipments and systems and in any COMSEC equipments and systems used by the departments and agencies of the Government. - (2) To review and approve, or, in the absence of approved proposals, to prescribe cryptosecurity rules, regulations, and instructions applicable to the operation and use of any crypto-equipments and systems and of any COMSEC equipments and systems. - (3) To perform technical analysis of Federal telecommunications for the purpose of determining the degree of COMSEC being provided by the cryptoprinciples, materials and procedures utilized by the departments and agencies as well as the effect on COMSEC of the communications procedures and practices also being utilized; making arrangements as appropriate to obtain the material required for such analysis.
-(See paragraph 3-a-(2).) - (4) To review and evaluate communications procedures developed by the departments and agencies to determine whether such procedures will provide and maintain transmission security; and to recommend revisions and additional rules and procedures as required.
-To accomplish this the Director, NSA, may perform technical analyses of Federal telecommunications and shall make the necessary arrangements with the departments and agencies to obtain the material required for analysis.
-(See paragraphs 3-a-(1) and -(2).)
+- or in the absence of approved proposals, then to to prescribe, or review and approve, the crypto-prescripping incorporated or to be incorporated in any tele-communications equipments and systems and in any COMSEC equipments and systems used by the departments and agencies of the Government. - or in the absence of approved proposals, then to prescribe (2) To prescribe, -er review and approve, /cryptosecurity rules, regulations, and instructions applicable to the operation and use of any crypto-equipments and systems and of any COMSEC equipments and systems. - (3) To perform technical analysis of Federal telecommunications for the purpose of determining the degree of COMSEC being provided by the cryptoprinciples, materials and procedures utilized by the departments and agencies as well as the effect on COMSEC of the communications procedures and practices also being utilized; making arrangements as appropriate to obtain the material required for such analysis.
+(See paragraph 3 a (2)). - (4) To review and evaluate communications procedures developed by the departments and agencies to determine whether such procedures will provide and maintain transmission security; and to recommend revisions and additional rules and procedures as required.
+To accomplish this the Director, NSA may perform technical analyses of Federal telecommunications and shall make the necessary arrangements with the departments and agencies to obtain the material required for analysis.